-We invest in partnerships which generally have larger distributions of cash than the accounting income which they generate.
+We invest in partnerships that generally have cash distributions in excess of their income for accounting and tax purposes.
 Accordingly, the distributions include a return of capital component for accounting and tax purposes.
 Distributions declared and paid by us in a year generally differ from taxable income for that year, as such distributions may include the distribution of current year taxable income or return of capital.